-Since it is pumpkin season, I decided to take a family favorite cookie(Molasses) and combine with pumpkin so I made these Pumpkin Molasses Cookies.
+Since it is pumpkin season, I decided to take a family favorite cookie(Molasses) and combine it with pumpkin so I made these Pumpkin Molasses Cookies.

-We have a divided down the middle family on how we like our cookies.
+We have a divided down-the-middle family on how we like our cookies.
 Half of us like them chewy and the other half like them crisp.
 The ones who like them crisp are cookie dunkers.
 I am not a cookie dunker, I like my cookies chewy, so therefore since I do the baking, I make chewy cookies.
-I know, I should do half crisp just to make all parties happy, maybe for the next batch I will.
+I know, I should do half crisp just to make all parties happy, maybe for the next batch, I will.

 - ½ cup of butter (softened)